 The redo log’s main purpose is to keep track of all data changes.
 If a failure stops personalized data from being permanently written to data files, corrections may be made from the redo log, ensuring that the work is never wasted.

 23. Define Parameter Files.

 A parameter file is a text file that includes a list of initialization parameters as well as their values.
 Initialization parameters are defined in a parameter file that is exclusive to your installation.

 24. What do you mean by Recovery Catalog?

-The recovery catalog is a database scheme that contains the metadata that RMAN manages for data restoration and recovery processes.
+The recovery catalog is a database scheme containing the metadata RMAN manages for data restoration and recovery processes.
 The metadata used by RMAN for reinstallation and healing process is stored in a recovery catalog.
-The RMAN metadata is still present in the recovery catalogue even if the target control file and all backups are lost.
+The RMAN metadata will be in the recovery catalog even if the target control file and all backups are lost.

 When the database is created, the system tablespace is formed.
 Since this tablespace contains all of the data dictionary tables, it is used to create a number of database objects.
 For the database to run efficiently, the system tablespace must remain online.

 To determine the version of an Oracle database, you can follow these steps: